lucasfazzib/demomoderndatastack/README.md

 # demo-modern-data-stack

 Tasks:

-- Repository to store Pipeline stores using Modern Data Stack with AirByte + DBT + Airflow + SnowFlake + Metabase
+Infrastructure:

+- Development environment setup (Hardware, Software - Linux, Python, Docker, Curl, Pip, Git, Npm, etc...)
+X

+- Set Gitpod Permissions to the Repository on Github X

+- Upload Airbyte via docker X

+- Upload Airflow via docker X

+- Upload Metabase via docker X

+- Create the execution script ?

+- Test the Execution ?

+- Snowflake data store:

-- Create SnowFlake account
+    - Create a SnowFlake X Account
+    - Check the existence of X tables

-- Create DBT account
+    - Get the X account name and connection links

-- Build the Pipeline environment $ ./setup.sh up
+Extraction:

+- No Airbyte:

+    - Connect with respiratory sources in Csvs X
+    - Create the entities in the snowflake through the X documentation base script
+    - Connect the destination in snowflake X
-- Copy the airbyte connection id in the terminal to finish installing the environment and create a dag in the airflow
+    - Create the airbyte connections associating the sources to the destination X
+    - Test X connections

+Preparation:

+- No Airbyte (Target Loading Method):

+    - Local Staging (Development Environment) X
+    - Cloud Staging (Production Environment) X

+Transformation:

+- No Debt:

+    - Creation of Account X
+    - Connection with Github X
+    - Creation of Dbt Project X
+    - Creation of the Connection Profile with snowflake X
+    - Creation of Schema X
+    - Creation of Base X Models
+    - Creation of Related Model X
+    - Graphical visualization of the X model
+    - X execution test
+    - Commits, Branches, Pull Requests, Merges on Github X
+    - Obtaining the connection link with Airbyte X

+visualization:

+- No metabase:

+    - Connect Metabase with Snowflake
+    - Create a question
+    - Create a Dashboard
+    - Add a question
+    - View the Result

+Orchestration:

+- No airflow:

+    - Create a dag

+    - Create a Docker network

+    - Including us makes up a created network

-- Enter Airbyte on port 8000
+    - Setup Up on the service

-- Set connection to google spreadsheet using credentials and spreadsheet id
+    - Test the connection between airflow and airbyte containers

-- Set connection to Big Query using credentials and project id and dataset id

-- Manual Sync and Data Overwrite

-- Configures or changes the Transfomation pointed to the dbt github
+- Configures or changes the Transfomation pointed to the dbt github (https://github.com/giu-ferreira-cientista/transformations)

-- Comes back with no airflow and starts the dag trigger_airbyte_dbt_job

-- Check in Airbyte if Sync is running

-Check in SnowFlake if you uploaded the dataset correctly

-- Metabase climbs on port 3000

-- Airflow goes up on port 8080

-Key Files:
+    - Test pipeline execution

+Closing:

+- Support Materials:

+    - Links

+    - Source code

 docker-compose-airflow.yaml
 docker-compose-airbyte.yaml